travelgateX/documentation-site/content/travelgatex/security/overview.md

 +++
 title = "Overview"
-pagetitle = "Security"
-description = "Learn Platform Security" icon = "fa-shield" weight = 4
-alwaysopen = false
+pagetitle = "Security within the platform" description = "Learn Platform Security" icon = "fa-shield" weight = 4 alwaysopen = false
 +++

-# Introduction
+### Introduction

 _Resources_ are granted to _Partners_ belonging to _Organizations_.

 [IAM](/admin/account/iam) lets partners administrators authorize who can take action on specific resources, giving you full control and visilibity to manage resources centrally.

-# Authentication
+### Authentication

-Authentication is the process of authorizing or making sure that the _Partner_ is who is supposed to be.
-Every request to TravelgateX GraphQL API must carry an Access Token.
-This access token could be an [API Key](#api-key) or a [JSON Web Token](#json-web-token).
+Authentication is the process of authorizing or making sure that the _Partner_ is the correct one.
+Every request to TravelgateX GraphQL API must carry an Access Token whether it's an [API Key](#api-key) or a [JSON Web Token](#json-web-token).

-## API Key
+### API Key

-That's the way to authenticate applications, normally created as `Service Account` with limited scopes.
+The API key takes cares of the authentication of applications, normally created as `Service Account` with limited scopes.
 The correct way to send it to GraphQL server is via HTTP Header:

  * API key: `"Authorization: Apikey xxxxxxxxx"`